Engee documentation

 Transition graphs

-The logic of operation of the transition graph:
+The logic of the transition graph:

 If-Else While